Generlate/Handbook/Development/index.md

 If you encounter a question at any point, we're here to help!

 Our **[Development Communications Matrix](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0)** will help you understand which aliases to use for your questions.
 It will also ensure you get the right attention, from the right team member, faster.
-In the spirit of transparency, for any questions which might apply to others, feel free to post in the Slack channels we listed in the matrix.
+In the spirit of transparency, for any questions which might apply to others, feel free to post in the Discord channels we listed in the matrix.

 **U.S. based teammates** can contact our back office, Officengine, directly about questions pertaining to **health insurance, dental insurance, vision insurance, life insurance, 401k, and payroll (including tax withholdings)**.
 To do this, use the [Generlate support request](https://docs.google.com/forms/d/e/1FAIpQLSecCNJDd8r26WxjOK0AHIGEV1gfzN_tRdYnXr2heIejLN-BUg/viewform) form to input requests and indicate their urgency.
 This form feeds into Officengine's ticketing system and alerts their team via email. _Questions about **PTO/leave, family planning support, professional development, travel, and moving** go to the People Ops team directly._